 There are many ways to develop new business.
 Small businesses have limited time and budget.
 However, our tips for new business development are as follows:

-Adapt the methods and process if it isn’t working but don’t drop things simply because you want to change.
-Analyse and allocate a value to what you’re doing and to the sales lead pipeline you have.
+- Adapt the methods and process if it isn’t working but don’t drop things simply because you want to change.
+Analyze and allocate value to what you’re doing and to the sales lead pipeline you have.
 One of our clients gained a £250k client from our telemarketing in month 7.
 What would have happened if he’d stopped in month 6?